Pro MTB Cross-Country Tour (Pro XCT) Requirements and Procedures

 - USA Cycling will supply banners for the start/finish line.

-- The USA Cycling Pro XCT logo must be included on event web page and must include a link to USA Cycling’s web page with the Pro XCT calendar: http://www.usacycling.org/proxct
+- The USA Cycling Pro XCT logo must be included on event website and must include a link to USA Cycling’s website with the Pro XCT calendar: www.usacycling.org/proxct

 Results and RankingsResults must be submitted to USA Cycling in the USAC standard electronic format for each day of competition.
 Results from all Pro XCT races are due in their entirety no later than midnight the day of the race.
 For questions regarding result submission please contact the USA Cycling technical manager at firstname.lastname@example.org.